Lacunar amnesia: Characteristics

 This idea of the reconsolidation of memories has also been used in cases of PTSD to lessen or alleviate some of the symptoms associated with the illness.

 Criminal cases

 This condition is often claimed in the instance of criminal cases.
 The victim or assailant will insist that they have lost their memory about the event in question, but the remainder of their memory, both anterograde and retrograde, remain intact.
 There is only one specific memory or recollection of an event that is impaired.
 This is normally paired or in conjunction with the claim of insanity.

 In popular culture

-This type of amnesia is used as a plot element in movies such as Eternal Sunshine of the Spotless Mind and Memento.
+This type of amnesia is used as a plot element in movies such as Eternal Sunshine of the Spotless Mind and Memento, & Heroes, a Vietnam War veteran named Jack Dunne seeks out a friend from the war, which he knew had been killed, but had completely blocked out until his father triggers the memory.
 Both of the amnesiac conditions in these movies represent gaps in the memory instead of long-term or short-term loss.
 The Caretaker's 2008 album Persistent Repetition of Phrases has the name "Lacunar amnesia" as the title of its opening track.